ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamSDK/structs/Schemas.VideoModel.md

   - views: The number of views the video received
   - isPublic: Determines if the video is publically accessible
   - length: The duration of the video in seconds
   - status: The status of the video.
-Created = 0, Uploaded = 1, Processing = 2, Transcoding = 3, Finished = 4, Error = 5, UploadFailed = 6
+See VideoModelStatus.
   - framerate: The framerate of the video
   - rotation: The rotation of the video
   - width: The width of the original video file
   - height: The height of the original video file
   - availableResolutions: The available resolutions of the video
+  - outputCodecs: Encoded output codecs of the video
   - thumbnailCount: The number of thumbnails generated for this video
   - encodeProgress: The current encode progress of the video
   - storageSize: The amount of storage used by this video